jonasman/PromiseKit/_posts/2016-08-12-Multiplatform-Single-Scheme-Xcode-Projects.md

 Since you want these for all targets, *including test targets*, I suggest adding them to the Project’s settings and then pressing backspace on each target’s supported platforms so it inherits.
 Saves you effort.

-Now set deployment targets for all platforms (use the Build Settings screen).

 Now set `TARGETED_DEVICE_FAMILY` to `1,2,3,4`.
-I don’t know *why* this is required, but otherwise the watchOS framework fails to compile.
-And, annoyingly, the only way you can set this is to edit the `project.pbxproj` file in a text-editor.
+I don’t know *why* this is required, but otherwise the watchOS and tvOS platforms fail to appear in the device selector.
+And, annoyingly, the only way you can set this (that I could determine) is to edit the `project.pbxproj` file in a text-editor.

+You will probably need to set a deployment target for each platform (use the Build Settings screen).

 That’s it!